Are you having relationship problems? You’re not alone!

 If you want to prevent this from happening, give your partner full attention, make him feel wanted, stop being too tired for intimacy all the time and try to make him happy in bed.

-If you’re struggling to heal from an affair, I recommend A Cheater’s Guide for Helping Your Spouse Heal to help you discover the “24 tasks” that a cheater must perform in order for you to heal from an affair.
+If you’re struggling to heal from an affair, I recommend A Cheater’s Guide for Helping Your Spouse Heal to discover the “24 tasks” that a cheater must perform in order for you to heal from an affair.

 This is something that you can’t simply avoid.
 I’ve highlighted 9 common relationship problems most couples face and how to deal with them.